odwyer-lab/neutral_progeny_distribution/README.md

 cumulasym(b,d,K,thresh)
 ```

 will evaluate numerically our expression for the neutral progeny distribution, in the form of a cumulative distribution.
 The output is the expected fraction of variants with greater than or equal to K individuals.
-This requires specifying a birth rate, an effective mortality rate, and a value of K. Note that the expression actually only depends on the ratio of birth to mortality rate.
+This requires specifying a birth rate, an effective mortality rate, and a value of K, which refers to number of individuals.
+Note that the expression actually only depends on the ratio of birth to mortality rate.
 We have an argument "thresh" which is by default = 1, but will allow us to plot the distribution assuming that all variants with fewer than thresh individuals are dropped from the data.

 * the function